About

 The last twenty years changed the way we build and deploy software.
 The next ten years will change everything.

 Every major abstraction in computing created a new generation of tools to manage the complexity it introduced.
 AI is no different.
-I invest in the companies building those tools: agentic systems that automate complex workflows, data infrastructure that makes AI reliable at scale, and platforms that embed intelligence into the software lifecycle.
+I invest in the companies building those tools.
+The ones that matter automate complex workflows, make AI reliable at scale, and ship to production.

 Portfolio Highlights